RomAndreas/TAPAS_Audioplayer/README.md

 ```
 ffmpeg -i <input-file.wav, .mp3> -f u16le -ac 1 -ar 22050 -acodec pcm_u16le <output-file.pcm>
 ```
-Further, you need to connect a simple filter (one L, one R and two C's) to the output of the TAPAS power stage and then you can connect a Speaker and start playback.
+Further, you need to connect a simple filter (one L, one R and three C's) to the output of the TAPAS power stage and then you can connect a Speaker and start playback.
 The schematic for the filter is contained here in the folder "media".

 All the DSP-Code-Project is based on the controlSuite-package from Texas Instruments.